Second Yogi Adityanath ministry

-The Second ministry of Yogi Adityanath is the council of ministers in headed by Chief Minister Yogi Adityanath, which was formed after 2022 Uttar Pradesh Legislative Assembly election which was held in seven phases during February and March in the state.
+The Second Yogi Adityanath ministry is the council of ministers in headed by Chief Minister Yogi Adityanath, which was formed after 2022 Uttar Pradesh Legislative Assembly election which was held in seven phases during February and March in the state.
 The results were declared on 10 March and this led to formation of 18th Uttar Pradesh Legislative Assembly.
 The swearing-in ceremony was held at BRSABV Ekana International Cricket stadium, Gomti Nagar Extension in Lucknow.
 The heads of all the big Indian and NDA lead states along with the big businessmen including many celebrities were invited in the ceremony.
 The Governor administered the oath of office to 53 ministers (Chief Minister, 2 Deputy Chief Ministers, 16 Cabinet Ministers, 14 MoS Ind Charge and 20 MoS).